Libraries

 LibraryComparison

-Compares two libraries from the same property and returns revision-aware entries plus normalized review output for each resource.
+Compares two libraries from the same property using effective inherited snapshots and returns revision-aware entries plus normalized review output for each resource.

 add_rules / remove_rules / set_rules